FAQs about Global Justice Now

 - How much do your staff get paid?

 Easy.
-Just get in touch using the contact form at the bottom of this page with your old and new address details.
+Just get in touch using the contact at email@example.com with your old and new address details.
 Or you can call us on 020 7820 4900 or write to us at Supporter services, Global Justice Now, 66 Offley Road, London, SW9 0LS.

 Please be aware that filling in your new address on one of our e-actions may not be enough to ensure your address is updated on our database as these run on different systems.
 We do our best to match these two systems up but this can take a bit of time.